quarterback/maybe-not-now/src/routes/index.md

 Ron Bronson is a design leader & strategist with deep experience leading digital initiatives from ideation to post-launch.
 Outside of work, he's a global speaker on service design.
 His practice is focused around Consequence Design which centers on interaction design harms (aka "dark patterns"), the intersection of technology in spatial experiences, and consumer advocacy in service delivery.
 He spent the past 4 years at GSA's 18F, most recently as head of one of the government's largest in-house design teams.

 He was appointed by the Mayor to serve on the Portland Historic Landmarks Commission; was a member of several non-profit boards (AIGA Indy, IxDA) and even a community radio station.
-He organized the first Indianapolis Design Week in 2017, and one summer in Connecticut (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport.</a> Many moons ago, Ron served in US Air Force. <br>
+He started Indianapolis Design Week in 2017, and one summer in Connecticut (accidentally) <a href="https://en.wikipedia.org/wiki/Tennis_polo">invented a sport.</a> Many moons ago, Ron served in US Air Force. <br>

 Outside of work, you can also find him spinning up skeeball leagues, curating the tea menu at your favorite hangout, hosting bar trivia, podcasting, or <a href="https://www.superpesis.fi/uutiset/yhdysvaltalainen-ron-bronson-toteutti-unelmansa-ja-matkusti-suomeen-katsomaan-pesapalloa/">ranting online in Finnish</a> about baseball. (it's a long story...) <br>